Learn something new every day

 Shakespeare made irregular — but effective — use of stichomythias throughout his writing career.
 Love's Labour's Lost, Richard III and Henry VI contain numerous passages of dialogue in the form of stichomythia.
 A Midsummer Night's Dream, The Taming of the Shrew and Richard II have fewer examples.
 Some of Shakespeare's plays, including Macbeth and The Tempest, have no stichomythias at all.

-Love's Labour's Lost features an excellent example of stichomythia in verse form and includes several puns.
+Love's Labor's Lost features an excellent example of stichomythia in verse form and includes several puns.
 In the first act of Richard III, Shakespeare uses the technique to show the friction between Anne and Richard.
 Later on, the playwright employs stichomythias to emphasize the disapproval of Anne's mother, Elizabeth.
 The heated exchange between Richard and Elizabeth is laced with sarcasm, and the audience is left with no doubts about Elizabeth's true feelings.

 Filmmakers have used the technique in comedies to produce a witty, humorous exchange or to heighten the tension between characters.
 Movies from the 1940s and 1950s featuring detectives such as Philip Marlowe and Sam Spade applied stichomythias liberally.
 Another example can be found in Double Indemnity, during and exchange between Fred MacMurray and Barbara Stanwyck's characters, when he first begins to flirt with her.